About

 - Respect and inclusion: everyone should feel safe and welcome.

-Emissions from the Monolith 10 takes place at Westside Bowl in Youngstown, Ohio — one of the best live music rooms in the region.
-This is a real venue built for sound, with a full professional PA, great sightlines, and a comfortable layout that keeps the crowd close without feeling packed in.
+Emissions from the Monolith 10 takes place at Westside Bowl in Youngstown, Ohio.
+It is one of the best live music rooms in the region and a real venue built for sound, with a full professional PA, strong sightlines, and a layout that lets the crowd stay close without everything feeling crushed together.

 One stage.
 No overlaps.
 No running between rooms.